 “Soulfully Stapleton collectively will have a direct way to help income-restricted families grow and stay in the neighborhood long term,” said Pace.
 “One of the best things about Stapleton is that so many local business owners and home builders live here and are committed to making the community great and have offered to donate resources to this cause.”

 Pace knows a thing or two about the history of Stapleton.
 Over 20 years ago, Pace worked for the Denver Urban Renewal Authority as a City Planner, where she was introduced to the Redevelopment of Stapleton during the Master Planning Phase.
 This allowed her to see the long-term vision of the Stapleton Green Book when the land was still functioning as an airport.
-Later she did a fellowship with Forest City as a part of the Real Estate Diversity Initiative and the Urban Land Institute.
+Later she did a fellowship with Forest City (now Brookfield Properties) as a part of the Real Estate Diversity Initiative and the Urban Land Institute.
 Fast forward to today, together her Husband Terrence who is a Commercial Real Estate Broker with Jones Lang Lasalle are still dedicated to developing and investing in the neighborhood personally as a resident and professionally, Lori A.K.A “DenversRealtor.com” as a REALTOR with Porchlight Real Estate Group Originally from Jamaica, Pace has spent the majority of her life in Denver, growing up with an appreciation for buildings and entrepreneurship that led her to work with her father’s architectural firm in different capacities over the years.
 She credits her need to nurture families to her mother who was a Registered Nurse.

 “I could not be more excited that the vision of New Urbansim is a reality beyond just ink on paper,” said Pace.
 “As a busy, working mother I lean on the community around me on a daily basis to help with everything from car pools to play dates to school pick-up.
 If it wasn’t for the help of this village, I wouldn’t be able work Full Time.”
 She felt pulled between supporting her business and her family along with many other women in the neighborhood who struggled with “Mommy Guilt”.
 She created“GEMS” Gainfully Earning Moms of Stapleton in collaboration with a mom who was new to the neighborhood trying to engage with other families.
 She unapologetically claims these women have proven to be priceless and more valuable together.